Contact Person: Dr. Saeed Niku

 New Deadlines for applications for masters degree:

-The Mechanical Engineering department offers both a Masters Degree in Mechanical Engineering (MSME) as well as a blended 4+1 program (for current Cal Poly students only) leading to MSME degree.
-The only difference between the two programs is that in 4+1 program, up to 8 units of undergraduate technical electives may be double-counted towards the masters requirements (only 5 units are double-counted if course option is chosen).
-Other differences between the two programs are only internal and relate to the process of application and financial aid.
-In 4+1 program the undergraduate degree is not awarded until requirements for both BSc and MSc are satisfied.
+The only difference between the above two programs is that in the blended program, up to 8 units of undergraduate technical electives may be double-counted towards the masters requirements (only 5 units are double-counted if course option is chosen).
+Other differences between the two programs are only internal and relate to the processing of application and financial aid.
+In the Blended program the undergraduate degree is not awarded until requirements for both BSc and MSc are satisfied.

-The 4+1 "blended" program is applicable only to Cal Poly continuing students.
-We suggest that the applicant apply two quarters before graduation to be admitted into the program by the above-mentioned deadlines.
-4+1 is accomplished by changing the objective of the student from BSc degree to MSc degree.
-This requires that the student have fewer than 20 units left for graduation.
-This also means that you may not change your objective before 180 units, and you may not do so after graduation.
-Please print a graduate application, fill out Part B only, and bring it to the graduate advisor.
+The Blended program is applicable only to Cal Poly continuing students.
+CSU now requires that the students change their objective close to, but before, 180 units are accomplished towards graduation.
+The Blended program is accomplished by changing the objective of the student from BSc degree to MSc degree.
 Please also request 3 letters of recommendation be sent to the graduate advisor.
-After the submission of the Change of Objective form, your status changes to a graduate student with its new fee requirement, changes in financial aid, as well as priority registration.
+After you are admitted, by submitting the Change of Objective form, your status changes to a graduate student with its new fee requirement, changes in financial aid, as well as priority registration.
 You will not get your undergraduate degree until all requirements for both degrees are satisfied.
 Therefore, both degrees will be conferred simultaneously.
 You may change your objective back to BSc if you change your mind.
-In 4+1, up to 8 units of ME-400 level senior electives may be double-counted towards your masters degree.
+In the Blended program, up to 8 units of ME-400 level senior electives may be double-counted towards your masters degree.
 The graduate advisor must approve all courses.

-For 4+1 applicants, a paper version of the application (Part B only) must be delivered to the graduate advisor (transcripts are not required for the 4+1 students).
-All letters of recommendation must be sent directly to the graduate advisor to the following address:
+For the Blended BMS program applicants, a paper application (available from the graduate coordinator) must be delivered to the graduate coordinator (transcripts are not required for the BMS candidates).
+For the blended program only, letters of recommendation must be sent directly to the graduate coordinator to the following address:

 Dr. Saeed Niku